Passer au contenu principal

 Shop Sleigh Headboards

-Shop Bookcase/Storage Headboards
+Shop Bookcase Headboards

-Headboard Materials
+2. Compare Common Headboard Materials

 Upholstered: Covered with linen, velvet, leather, and more, upholstered headboards offer padding that makes them more comfortable to lean against.
 The upholstery can be simple and unadorned or finished with detailing.
 Button tufting, nailhead trim, and welting are the most common finishing touches.
+A padded headboard functions as fitting decor for glam- or traditional-style bedrooms.

 Shop Upholstered Headboards